-This study addresses this need by undertaking an exercise in cash benchmarking: the direct comparison of in-kind to cash-transfer programs in a single experimental setting.
-It is the second in a pair of studies conducted by the authors in Rwanda; the first study compares the effects of a child nutrition policy to cash (McIntosh and Zeitlin, 2019).
-As an applied-science exercise, these studies are a form of comparative cost-effectiveness analysis.
-They compare the returns to alternative forms of programming on a pre-defined set of outcomes, and they answer this counterfactual question subject to a distributional constraint, that holds expenditure on programming per beneficiary constant across modalities.
-Such cash-benchmarking exercises also inform a basic-science question, by lifting distinct constraints to beneficiary welfare.
+As an applied-science exercise, cash benchmarking represents a form of comparative costeffectiveness analysis.
+We compare the returns to alternative programming modalities on a predefined set of outcomes, and we answer this counterfactual question subject to a distributional constraint, that holds expenditure on programming per beneficiary constant across modalities.
+This addresses a critical policy comparison of the impact of a program relative to what would happen if its costs were distributed directly to the beneficiaries-the answer to which can both inform choices among existing programming modalities, and create pressure to improve value for money in in-kind programming (Blattman and Niehaus, 2014).

+Cash benchmarking also informs a basic-science question, by lifting distinct constraints to beneficiary welfare in a comparable way.
 This basic-science question is in a similar spirit to Ahmed et al. (2016), who compare BRAC's ultra-poor programming to cash, or Karlan et al. (2014), who examine the comparative impact of the relaxation of credit and risk constraints in agriculture.
 In the context of youth livelihoods, training programs and cash grants each move alternative potential constraints to productive employment-skills and liquidity, respectively.
 For any given outcome, our design allows us to cast the opportunity cost of skills improvement in pecuniary terms, despite the fact that these skills cannot be bought on the market.
-This allows us not only to determine the benefit generated by an increment of skills improvement, but also to calculate the counterfactual cost of generating the same benefit by relaxing financial (rather than human capital) constraints.
-The inclusion of a combined arm allows us to study complementarities, asking if the returns to relaxing capital constraints improve when human capital constraints have also been relaxed.2 study follows poor, underemployed youth aged 15-30 who expressed interest in participating in the training program.
+This allows us not only to determine the benefit generated by an increment of skills improvement, but also to calculate the shadow cost of generating the same benefit by relaxing financial (rather than human capital) constraints.
+The inclusion of a combined arm allows us to study complementarities, asking if the returns to relaxing human capital constraints improve when financial constraints have also been relaxed.2

+We study this question using a randomized trial with 1,848 underemployed Rwandan youth to understand how a 'standard' package of training, soft skills, and networking interventions compares not only to an experimental control group but also to an additional arm that receives household grants intended to be of equal cost to the donor-the cash benchmark.
+The study follows poor, underemployed youth aged 15-30 who expressed interest in participating in the training program.
 The core program is called Huguka Dukore/Akazi Kanoze, which means "Get Trained and Let's Work/Work Well Done" in Kinyarwanda (abbreviated henceforth as HD).
 It follows USAID's strategy on workforce readiness and skills training and was implemented by Education Development Center, Inc. (EDC).
 The cash transfer program was delivered by GiveDirectly (GD), a U.S.-based nonprofit that specializes in making unconditional household grants via mobile money.
 USAID also uses cash transfers in its programming in a number of contexts, so this study compares two different means through which it could attempt to deliver benefits.3 These two treatments are compared to a control group, namely a set of individuals that receive neither program, and a combined arm that receives both.
-Our study provides a methodology incorporating randomization of transfer amounts and ex-post regression cost adjustment that can achieve this benchmarking objective in a general way.
-We conclude our empirical analysis by showing how this design can be used either to conduct cost-equivalent comparisons, or to do cost effectiveness analysis by comparing benefit-cost ratios across arms of unequal cost.